 This site attracts an unusual number of good-to-great writers, and their gifts should be shared.
-Here are a few selections:
+This portion of the profile is a bit wild and wooly in terms of length, so I cut it back.
+Here are a few selections...

 "The best sound is when you hold your breath and sink to the bottom of the swimming pool and all you hear are the distant muffled garbled bubble voices and the quiet whispers of your own thoughts.
 Floating."